Customer review: History

-Before the advent of the internet, methods by which customers could review products and services included customer comment boxes and customer service helplines.
-These methods are still in existence today although internet review sites have grown significantly in recent years.
+Before the arrival of the internet, customers could review products and services through customer comment boxes and customer service helplines.
+These methods still exist today although internet review sites are used more in recent years.

 Reliability

 The reliability of customer reviews has been questioned.
 Abuses akin to ballot stuffing of favourable reviews by the seller (known as incentivized reviews), or negative reviews by competitors, need to be policed by the review host site.
 Indeed, gathering fake reviews has become big business.
 In 2012, for example, fake book reviews have been revealed as significantly affecting ratings on Amazon.
 In 2016 Amazon banned the practice of reviewing complimentary products, researchers have shown that the process still continued as of 2021, but without any disclosures.

 Since few sites restrict users to reviewing only items they have actually purchased, it is difficult to know if a customer is real, has actually used the product they are reviewing, and is giving honest, unbiased feedback about the product or services being reviewed.
 Tools like Fakespot and ReviewMeta can help spot fake reviews on shopping sites like Amazon.
 Unfortunately, the tools do not work on most other websites that show customer reviews.

 Public calls have been growing stronger, demanding that review sites be held accountable for publishing fake reviews.
 Most recently (June 2021), the Competition and Markets Authority (CMA) in the United Kingdom has launched an investigation into whether Amazon and Google are doing enough to prevent fake reviews from being published on their sites.
 Both businesses claim to have sufficient resources and policies in place to prevent fake reviews from being published.
 Legal steps could be taken against the giants if CMA determines those claims to be false.
+The problem has become so widespread that in 2023, the FTC announced plans to ban fake reviews and testimonials.